ewaybotYan/liblooklike/README.md

 The tools used to build the project can be obtained with:

-    apt-get install build-essential libtool autoconf pkg-config \
+    sudo apt-get install build-essential libtool autoconf pkg-config \
         git cmake

-For debian with pocl implementation, run this:
+For debian with pocl implementation, the dependencies for the projects can be installed by running:

-    apt-get install ocl-icd-dev llvm clang hwloc \
+    sudo apt-get install ocl-icd-dev llvm clang hwloc \
         libhwloc-dev libarmadillo4 libarmadillo-dev mesa-common-dev \
         libjpeg-dev

-then you need to install opencl manually:
+Unfortunately, pocl is not available in debian repositories, so we need to install opencl manually:

     git clone https://github.com/pocl/pocl.git
     cd pocl